ShaneCurcuru/shaneslides/apachecon/WhoFundsFOSSFoundations-ComCode2024.md

 ]

 ???
-Recall that the Linux Foundation is the parent to a couple of hundred foundations, like the CNCF.
+Recall that the Linux Foundation is the parent to two or three hundred foundations, like the CNCF.

 ---
 template: fullheader